 There are also tax benefits to filing an LLC.
-LLC’s are not subject to federal income tax.
-LLC’s are considered a “pass-through” business by the IRS, and therefore you will only be taxed once on your tax return for owning an LLC – opposed to being taxed twice, once at a corporate level and once at a personal level.
+LLCs are not subject to federal income tax.
+LLCs are considered a “pass-through” business by the IRS, and therefore you will only be taxed once on your tax return for owning an LLC – opposed to being taxed twice, once at a corporate level and once at a personal level.

 Although getting a mortgage for an LLC property is not rocket science, it still requires diligence and a fair amount of paperwork if you want to be approved.
 There are no credit or income requirements necessary to register an LLC, so the lender will still need to verify your financial information before approving the loan.
-Here are all the things you need to gather when applying for a mortgage using an LLC, but most will require you to provide the articles of incorporation, operating agreement, and EIN number in addition to both business and personal financial information and documents.
+Each lender and state will have unique requirements when it comes to getting a mortgage using an LLC, but most will require you to provide the articles of incorporation, operating agreement, and EIN number in addition to both business and personal financial information and documents.

-- Articles of Incorporation: First of all, you need proof that you’ve correctly registered a business entity with the state and paid the appropriate fees.
+First of all, you need proof that you’ve correctly registered a business entity with the state and paid the appropriate fees.
 This can be proven by providing your articles of incorporation, a document you will be given by the state department when you file your business.

 A mortgage lender will likely require you to provide financial information about your business, including past year tax returns if you have any and your business bank account information.
 They may also ask you to provide profit and loss statements and information about other assets owned by the business.

 There are many benefits to using an LLC to apply for a mortgage.
-LLC’s are perfect for a business like real estate investing because they are not complex to set up, but they provide benefits that are important to investors.
+LLCs are perfect for a business like real estate investing because they are not complex to set up, but they provide benefits that are important to investors.
 Here are the significant benefits of setting up an LLC to apply for a mortgage.

-- Build Your Business Credit: Having an LLC allows you to build business credit that is separate from your personal credit.
+Having an LLC allows you to build business credit that is separate from your personal credit.
 To get a business credit card or bank account, you’ll need an EIN, which requires you to establish a business entity.
 If you’re serious about your real estate business, it’s vital to establish business credit so you can separate your business activity from personal finances and get access to more funding opportunities.

-- Tax Advantages: LLC’s allow the owner the benefit of pass-through taxation, which means profit and losses are reported on their personal tax return, not on a corporate tax return, saving you from being taxed twice.
+LLCs allow the owner the benefit of pass-through taxation, which means profit and losses are reported on their personal tax return, not on a corporate tax return, saving you from being taxed twice.
 Having an LLC also allows you to separate your business and personal finances.
 It also makes it easier to deduct certain expenses related to your property from your taxes at the end of the year.

 Setting up an LLC for your rental property is a smart move if you’re looking to create a business and not just collect a bit of passive income.
 The benefits far outweigh the work necessary to do so, and any investor looking to build a solid portfolio should consider it.